 4. Get your reserved tickets

 Guest Tickets: Only four reserved guest tickets will be provided and it is school policy that we cannot provide additional tickets.
 If a candidate is expecting to have more than four guests, they may bring their own chairs and sit or stand in the lawn area outside the reserved seating area.
 These guests will not require a ticket.
-They can also check with a friend who is not using their tickets.
+Students can also check with a friend who is not using his/her tickets.

 Student Participation Ticket: Each candidate will receive one student participation ticket when they pick up their four guest tickets.
 This ticket will have your name pre-printed on the front.
 Simply fill out the back section with your mailing information before the ceremony.
 This is necessary so the photographer can send you a proof as you cross the stage, so please write neatly.
 The student participation ticket is separate from the four guest tickets and you MUST have this ticket with you at the lineup location and when you cross the stage.
 Please do not lose your tickets as they cannot be replaced.